 Spread of speed and stay

 The optical cables transfer data at the speed of light in glass.
-This is the speed of light in vacuum divided by the refractive index of the glass which is used.
+This is the speed of light in a vacuum divided by the refractive index of the glass which is used.
 This becomes normally about 180,000 to 200,000 km/s as subsequent in 5.0 to 5.5 microseconds of expectancy per km.
 Therefore the round-trip delay time for 1000 km is around 11 milliseconds.
 The Signal loss in optic fiber is measured in decibels (dB).
 A loss of 3 dB diagonally a link means the light at the far end is only half the intensity of the light which was sent into the fiber.
-The signal is as well weak to recover and the link converts defective and finally stops to function completely when too much light has been lost.
-The precise point at which this occurs be determined by on the transmitter power and the sensitivity of the receiver.
+The signal is as well weak to recover and the link converts defective and finally stops functioning completely when too much light has been lost.
+The precise point at which this occurs is determined by the transmitter power and the sensitivity of the receiver.
 The recent multimode normally graded-index fibers have 3 dB/km of fading at a wavelength of 850 nm, and 1 dB/km at 1300 nm.

-Deep Sea Optic Fiber Cables Connecting The World In 2020 & Beyond – Amazing Technology
+Deep-Sea Optic Fiber Cables Connecting The World In 2020 & Beyond – Amazing Technology

-Oceanic cables are additional deeply armored in their near-shore portions to safeguard them from boat anchors, fishing gear, and even sharks, that can be involved to the electrical power which is accepted to power amplifiers or repeaters in the cable.
-The Up-to-date cables arise in a extensive diversity of sheathings and armor.
+Oceanic cables are additional deeply armored in their near-shore portions to safeguard them from boat anchors, fishing gear, and even sharks, which can be involved in the electrical power which is accepted to power amplifiers or repeaters in the cable.
+The Up-to-date cables arise in an extensive diversity of sheathings and armor.
 These are designed for applications such as direct burial in trenches, twin usage as power lines, and connection in conduit, smashing to aerial telephone poles, submarine installation, and addition in paved streets.
 The modern fiber cables may hold up to a thousand fibers in a single cable with potential bandwidth in the terabytes per second.
 One minor portion of the fibers in a cable can be really “ignited” in some cases.